Tbaytel's Accessibility Plan

 Barriers Identified

-• Misconceptions and internal biases about persons with disabilities can impact employees’ full participation in the workplace.
+- Misconceptions and internal biases can impact full workplace participation.

 Short-Term Action Plan